View our list of providers below, click 'Learn More' to find out additional information about them.

 Aubrey has experience working with people in crisis, survivors of domestic violence, depression, anxiety, grief, and people dealing with suicidal ideations.
 She is eager and ready to work with all populations.
 Aubrey is diverse, compassionate, and openminded.
 She realizes that change can be scary, and that asking for help takes immense courage.
 She hopes to provide a space for clients to express past and present concerns while collaborating to identify the best coping skills and strategies to meet their individual goals.
 Her goal is to make her clients feel heard, validated, and accepted.

-Dana is a PLPC working under the supervision of Julia Dooley, MA, LPC.
+Dana is a PLPC working under the supervision of Julia Dooley, MA, LPC, RPT.
 Dana has a Master’s Degree in Counseling from Lindenwood University and holds a bachelor’s degree from Northwest Missouri State University.
 Dana is a member of the ACA (American Counseling Association) and Alphi Chi National College Honor Society.

 Dana is trained in Eye Movement Desensitization Reprocessing (EMDR) therapy to help clients process trauma, grief and phobias.
 She has used EMDR therapy with both children and adults.
 Dana has training in CORE Communications Skills for individuals and couples.
 She has specialized training in working with children and teens utilizing components of traditional and play therapy.
 Dana has a special interest in working with challenging and self harming behaviors as well as grief and trauma processing.
 Dana provides counseling for individuals as well as families.